keeslinp/lifeomic-test/client/README.md

 # Run instructions
 run `yarn` to install dependencies
-`yarn run android` to run on android (Have not tested on iOS, I don't have a mac) I ran it on a physical device, but in theory it should run just fine on an emulator as well.
+`adb reverse tcp:3000 tcp:3000` to ensure the device can reach the server `npm start` in the server directory to start the server `yarn run android` to run on android (Have not tested on iOS, I don't have a mac) I ran it on a physical device, but in theory it should run just fine on an emulator as well.